Disappearance of Aimee Semple McPherson: Kenneth Ormiston

 To escape further media attention, Ormiston vacated his Carmel-by-the-Sea cottage and placed his blue sedan in a storage garage.
 After arguing with "Miss X", he left her in a hotel, abandoned California and traveled to Colorado, Illinois, New York, Philadelphia and other locations.
 The hotel operator and a garage employee were later able to identify Ormiston as the man who patronized their respective establishments.
 Both persons were certain the woman with him was not McPherson.
 The garage employee remarked the woman did, though, have a striking resemblance to McPherson.

 In late July, reporters and police received information a person who fit Ormiston's description had rented a Carmel-by-the-Sea cottage in May.
-In response to the intense news coverage of a half a dozen or more witnesses suddenly alleging they saw McPherson there, Prosecutor Asa Keyes launched another manhunt for Ormiston.
+In response to the intense news coverage of a half a dozen or more witnesses suddenly alleging they saw McPherson there, Keyes launched another manhunt for Ormiston.
 McPherson herself pleaded through the papers for Ormiston to clear the matter up.
-Annoyed, Ormiston sent a letter from New York to Asa Keyes denouncing the treatment received from newspapers and officials as "nasty publicity and subsequent persecution by self-styled investigators", and that he had no intention of appearing before the Los Angeles grand jury.
+Annoyed, Ormiston sent a letter from New York to Keyes denouncing the treatment received from newspapers and officials as "nasty publicity and subsequent persecution by self-styled investigators", and that he had no intention of appearing before the Los Angeles grand jury.
 He released a lengthy statement to the police and several newspapers.
 Affirming "Miss X" was not McPherson, he added his companion had "the same general build and brown hair color as the evangelist".

-Kenneth Ormiston made front page headlines as a nationwide police manhunt progressed against him starting in July 1926.
-In December 1926, he was taken by police as he sat at a typewriter in a Harrisburg, Pennsylvania apartment.
-After he gave up the name of his feminine companion, in January 1927, the case against the McPherson party by Los Angeles authorities was dropped a few days later.
+Kenneth Ormiston made front page headlines as a nationwide police manhunt targeted him starting in July 1926.

 Along with insufficient evidence acquired at Carmel, Ormiston's affidavit was believed to have influenced the discontinuance of the second grand jury investigation of the McPherson case around August 11.
 However, developments occurred with a new prosecution witness, Lorraine Wiseman-Sielaff; and renewed efforts were made by Los Angeles authorities to bring Ormiston back to Los Angeles.

 On October 29, after the defense rested its case, District Attorney Asa Keyes announced the September discovery of a large blue steamer trunk allegedly owned by Ormiston and thought to be full of McPherson's clothing.
-On November 8, 1926, a Kansas City private detective, described as a "go between" for Ormiston, transmitting him money and messages, stated the trunk was a "fake".
+On November 8, 1926, a Kansas City private detective, described as a "go between" for Ormiston, transmitting him money and messages, stated the trunk was a fake.
 Ormiston, who was still eluding authorities to avoid being pressured to reveal Miss X's true name, said on November 19 "the trunk is bunk".
 Some of the clothing was found to be the wrong size for McPherson.
-The trunk became an object of jokes, in reference to anything unwanted, unknown, or lost as being laid away in that big blue trunk.